k-privateai/k-privateai.github.io/_posts/2024-10-07-PDT - KPAI seminar invitation.markdown

 </h2>

 <p>
-This series is designed for who are interested in 최신 기술을 습득/융합하여 새로운 기술분야로 확장하고 싶은분, 첨단분야에서 혁신 사업을 기획하는 분, 현재 사업에 AI나 PEC를 도입하여 사업분야를 확장하거나 보완하고 싶은분.
+	This series is intended for those who are interested in acquiring and integrating cutting-edge technologies to expand into new technological fields, those planning innovative businesses in advanced sectors, and those who want to expand or enhance their current business by introducing AI or privacy-enhancing cryptography (PEC).
 </p>

 <p>